HaniSource/components/guides/help.md

 ## Need Help With Fluxtor?

 You're in the right place.
-Whether you're debugging a component, confused about integration, or just need direction—this page gives you clear ways to get help fast.
+Whether you're debugging a component, confused about integration, or just need direction this page gives you clear ways to get help fast.

 ---